ali-0-1/CarlaUE5_RL_Thesis_SelfDriving/README.md

 - **AI Assistance:** Code implementation and optimization were supported using **Copilot** and **ChatGPT** for guidance and automation.

-<span style="color: gold">Special thanks to the authors and tools for providing valuable insights and assistance.</span>
+<span style="color: gold">Special thanks to the author and tools for providing valuable insights and assistance.</span>

 ---
 ## License